MynockSpit/no-boilerplate-redux/docs/createStore.md

 import App from './App';

 import { Provider } from 'react-redux'
-import { createStore } from 'reducerless-redux'
+import { createStore } from 'no-boilerplate-redux'

 import { todos, pins } from './reducers'